hararca/vjweb/README.md

 ## How to run the app

+For a quick sneak peak, just visit: [https://hararca.github.io/vjweb/](https://hararca.github.io/vjweb/)

-You will need to run the app on a local server.
+For better performance and reduced loading times you will want to run the app on a local server.
 You can use Python's built-in HTTP server to do this.
 Here's how:

 1. Open a terminal and navigate to the root directory of the project.